Skip to main content

 Lavender and Reduced Anxiety

-Research synthesisModerate evidenceModerate effect8 studies · 7 beneficial · 1 neutral · 0 harmful
+Research synthesisModerate evidenceModerate effect9 studies · 8 beneficial · 1 neutral · 0 harmful

-• Studied populations: hypertensive adults (aged 40-60), ICD patients, postmenopausal women, children (dental anxiety), pregnant women
+• Studied populations: hypertensive adults, breast cancer survivors undergoing chemotherapy, ICD patients, postmenopausal women, children with dental anxiety, pregnant women

 Doses used in studies